seL4/rfcs/src/implemented/0170-multikernel-ipi-api.md

   specific multicast model too early.
 This means, the `SGISignalCap` (on Arm) should authorise sending to a single core (and store a single SGI number).

-- The API for Arm should be updated to include higher affinity bits for GICv3 to support sending to more cores.
+- [x] The API for Arm should be updated to include higher affinity bits for GICv3 to support sending to more cores.
 For platforms that do not support these bits (e.g. GICv2), the corresponding `IRQControl` invocation should fail if those bits are attempted to be set.

 - The TSC confirmed that we want the API for invoking `SGISignalCaps` to be like notifications, that is, the invocation should not take any parameters beside the `SGISignal` cap itself.
-The current (not yet updated) pull request for this RFC is [seL4/seL4#1222].

 [seL4/seL4#1222]: https://github.com/seL4/seL4/pull/1222
 [seL4/l4v#733]: https://github.com/seL4/l4v/pull/733